m1ghtym0/write-ups/arm/nyanc-insomni-2019/README.md

 The problem is that we can allocate chunks of size 0, however when reading the content, it reads `size-1 = -1` many bytes.
 This will cause read to fail, but store a 16-bit unsigned representation of this size `0xffff` as the length.
-This gives us an overwrite when modifying the chunks content.
+This gives us an overwrite when subsequently modifying the chunks content.

 ## Exploit